 Through this module, students will develop the transferable linguistic and academic skills necessary to successfully complete all the other modules on the IFP.
 The programme of study will cover academic writing, reading, speaking and listening skills.

 Through this module, students will develop the transferable linguistic and academic skills necessary to successfully complete all the other modules on the IFP.
-The programme of study focuses on grammar, vocabulary and academic writing skills.
+The programme of study focuses primarily on grammar, vocabulary and academic writing skills but will include all language skills.

 This module provides students with an introduction to elementary spatial design theory and practice.
 It prepares students for Stage One entry into degree courses in architecture, interior design and interior architecture, in addition to associated areas of design study.